SwerveRobotics/tools/README.md

     robot controller phones for Wifi debugging whenever they connect to your PC using USB.

-    To setup Wifi debugging, configure your robot controller phone normally, just as instructed in the FTC Guide, then take the one additional step of also connecting the phone to a Wifi network which is also accessible to your PC (so: the phone is *both* on Wifi Direct and this other network).
-Then plug the phone using USB, acknowledge the one-time "allow USB debugging" prompt if needed, and BotBug will take care of the rest.
+    To setup Wifi debugging, configure your robot controller phone normally, just as instructed in the FTC Guide, then take the one additional step of also connecting the phone to a Wifi network which is visible to your PC (so: the phone is *both* on Wifi Direct and this other network).
+Then plug in the phone using USB, acknowledge the one-time "allow USB debugging" prompt if needed, and BotBug will take care of the rest.
 Once BotBug has done its job, you can detach the phone from USB.